jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

   });
 });
 ```
-Here we append a new `li` HTML element for each language inside out `languages` array.
+Here we append a new `li` HTML element for each language inside our `languages` array.
 I have wrapped this code inside a `setTimeout()` function because we don't want our `languages` list to append until we have successfully retrieved our `languageData` from our nested request.
-Using `setTimeout()` without specifying a time as the second parameter will run our `for` loop after enough time has passed to recieve our `languageData` object before we try and append the data.
-You can read more on the different uses of the setTimeout() function [here](https://www.w3schools.com/jsref/met_win_settimeout.asp).
+Using `setTimeout()` without specifying a time as the second parameter will run our `for` loop after all other functions have run, and we have recieve our `languageData` object.
+You can read more on the different uses of the setTimeout() function and asynchronous code [here](https://www.w3schools.com/jsref/met_win_settimeout.asp).

-For many APIs, this is a common workflow: making requests, parsing the JSON response object, storing the data you want, then doing something with that data.
+For many APIs, this is a common workflow:
+1. Make request.
+2. Parse the JSON response object.
+3. Store the data you want in variables.
+4. Do something with the data.

 Now that you know how easy it is to use the GitHub API to retrieve anyone's profile data and repository information, consider some further exploration to get more practice with making API requests and using other features of GitHub's API.

 ## __Further Exploration__
 <hr>

 ### **Challenges:**
-* Using the GitHub API, add percents to each language used in your project based on the data from `languages_url` API link.
+1. Using the GitHub API, add percents to each language used in your project based on the data from `languages_url` API link.
-* Create multiple project panels, and append the data for any number of your top repositories from the sorted GitHub API response list.
+2. Create multiple project panels, and append the data for any number of your top repositories from the sorted GitHub API response list.

 ### __Other ways to make API requests__